samiux/samiux.github.io/kale.md

 ## Features

-- No UI
+- No UI, No overhead
 - Log marked with "wDrop" is susposed to be blocked by rule
 - Auto update

 ## License

 Kale is released under GPLv3 and is developed by Samiux.

+## Change Log

+### Version 6.0.10.0 (Latest, Stable)
+Released on Feb 18, 2023 (GMT +8)
+- First released

 ## Install

 ```bash